warp-ds/warp-portal-poc/docs/guidelines/design-system/index.md

 ## The power of zooming out

-The problems we face in Nordic Marketplaces never exist only in one area of a vertical.
+The problems we face in Schibsted Marketplaces never exist only in one area of a vertical.
 Zooming out when solving problems allows you to get a better understanding of the problem you are currently trying to solve.
 You need to consider your vertical as a whole when designing for its parts.
 You can create better designs and leverage on our existing patterns if you first do your homework and familiarise yourself with the Warp documentation.

 ## Be free to explore